 While fibroids are non-cancerous tumors, some may also be attached to cancerous cells.
 And if those cancerous cells are LMS, they will likely give no warning signs or symptoms until it’s too late.

 Now, when LMS stays in your uterus, there’s only a 50% survival rate after five years.
 And chopping up and spreading those cells outside your uterus decreases that already low survival rate.

 And here’s even more bad news.
 Not only are black women at a higher risk of developing fibroids, they are also two to three times more likely to have LMS than white women.
 When you combine those two factors, it adds up to this fact: black women who get laparoscopic fibroid surgery or laparoscopic hysterectomies have an extremely high risk of spreading cancer throughout their bodies.
 In fact, according to the FDA, the odds are about 1 in 115.

 Morcellators are Still In Use

-Despite the risks, 50,000 to 100,000 laparoscopic surgeries with morcellators are still performed each year in the U.S. And many of the women receiving these operations don’t even know their risks!
+Each year in this country, 50,000 to 100,000 still have laparoscopic surgeries with morcellators.
+And many of the women receiving these operations don’t even know their risks!
 Currently, the FDA is reviewing the safety of the power morcellator.
 But, when women who were hurt by this procedure testified, not one black woman was included in the group.
 That means we need help spreading the word.
 Tell your friends with fibroids that laparoscopic fibroid surgery could be fatal.
 Then, send them our way.
 We can discuss safer treatment options, including Uterine Fibroid Embolization, a minimally invasive treatment option that doesn’t come with a risk of spreading uterine cancer.